hoodaajay99/c_programming/docs/06-Installing-required-software/04-Installing-VS-Code-and-Compilers-on-Linux/Installing-VS-Code-and-Compilers-on-Linux.md

 So far IDEs like CodeBlocks, Xcode, Visual Studio have been used for C/C++ programming and are the IDEs of choice.
 You are free to use them for this course.

 But I have decided to use VS code for following reasons -
-- Support for C/C++ has been added in 2019
+- Support for C/C++ has been added in early 2019
 - Built in Git - Version control system
 - Intellisense: syntax highlighting and autocomplete
 - Vibrant community
+- Ease of use, great coding experience.

 ## Follow these steps to Install VS Code on Linux